 Margie joined The Senior Soup Podcast during National Case Management Week 2022 (October 9-15, 2022) to offer advice on what to expect during an inpatient hospital stay – anywhere from when you arrive to when you leave and go back home.

-Are you ever fully ready for a hospital stay?
+Are you ever fully prepared for a hospital stay?

-Preparing in advance for a hospital stay can help you recover quickly, and it helps you avoid readmission.
+Preparing in advance for a hospital stay can help you recover quickly, and it enables you to avoid readmission.

 One of the best ways to prepare yourself is by schooling yourself on your local continuum of care options.